ngreifer/cobalt/README.md

 <img src="inst/figures/README-unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

 Please remember to cite this package when using it to analyze data.
-For example, in a manuscript, write: "Matching was performed using Matching (Sekhon, 2011), and covariate balance was assessed using cobalt (Greifer, 2017) in R (R Core team, 2017)."
+For example, in a manuscript, write: “Matching was performed using Matching (Sekhon, 2011), and covariate balance was assessed using cobalt (Greifer, 2017) in R (R Core team, 2017).”
 Use `citation("cobalt")` to generate a bibliographic reference for the `cobalt` package.